Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Water Extraction
-Water extraction includes surface extraction and also extraction of water from aquifers and artesian basins - thus the removal from these stores and transfer to others. reatures may reach -40degC.
-The inverse is true in the summer, where the long daylight hours somewhat comprensate for the short growing season.
+Water extraction includes surface extraction and also extraction of water from aquifers and artesian basins - thus the removal from these stores and transfer to others.

-### Water cycle

-Temperatures are low, with a mean of -15C.
-Precipitation is also low, with annual totals between 50 and 350mm - most of which is snow.
-Combined with the low levels of moisture in the atmosphere (little evaporation) means that there is low absolute humidity and very low ground and soil moisture.
-When there is a positive heat balance, the insolation goes into melting the snow and, should there be extra goundwater, permafrost inhibits groundwater infiltration and percolation (and definitely not any groundwater flowing!).
-This may result in the formation of wetland ponds, lakes and other thermokarst features in the summer when the active layer melts, but the permafrost remains inpermeable below.

-### Carbon cycle

-Permafrost is estimate to contain 1,600 GtC in the tundra.
-When ice melts in lakes methane and carbon dioxide are often released.

-In the long-term, the degradation of permafrost and

-## Human impacts on the water cycle
-> 3.a.
-Human factors can disturb and enhance the natural processes and stores in the water and carbon cycles.
-> 3.b.
-The pathways and processes which control the cycling of water and carbon vary over time.

-## Human impacts on the carbon cycle